 All discovery-related motions must be accompanied by a supporting brief, affidavit, or other document showing a prima facie entitlement to the relief requested.
-Any response to a discovery motion must be served and filed within seven calendar days of service of the motion.
+Any response to a discovery motion must be served and filed within seven calendar days of service of the motion, which the court presumes is the date the motion is filed with this court.
 Replies may not be filed unless requested by the court.

-6. Rule 26(a)(3) Disclosures and all motions in limine: May 11,2012
+6. Rule 26(a)(3) Disclosures and all motions in limine: October 12, 2012

-Responses: May 25, 2012
+Responses: October 26, 2012